An island kingdom in the sea

 How to get there

-The National Tourist Route in Lofoten forms the final part of the E10, which runs west from Narvik.
+The National Scenic Route in Lofoten forms the final part of the E10, which runs west from Narvik.
 It is also possible to get there from north via the Vesterålen archipelago and take the ferry from Melbu to Fiskebøl.
-The Tourist Route can be reached from south by ferry from Bodø to Moskenes, or from Skutvik on the mainland to Svolvær.
+The Scenic Route can be reached from south by ferry from Bodø to Moskenes, or from Skutvik on the mainland to Svolvær.